capitalch/trace/tracking.md

 20. Upgrade database for all instances

 # 21-03-2022
-Todo: purchase report, sale bill print improve, email SMS fixing, start new simple sales, persistence
+Todo: purchase report,  start new simple sales, persistence
 1. Added ref-no column in sales report
+2. Completed purchase report
+3. Prepared new persistence strategy for simple sales
+4. Changes in db to allow same category under different parents

 # 20-03-2022
 1. Workbench: categories, Brands to sort